cdelorme/system-setup/docs/linux/dev.md

 To install the latest version, you will need to download the package, extract it, and then move the files to the appropriate places.

 **Building golang depends on `gcc`, `libc6-dev`, `libc6-dev-i386`, and `mercurial` packages.**

+Additional steps include adding its vim package to your plugins, and setting your system to auto-run `go fmt` on write.

 ##### commands